welshcoder/mysqldump-secure-recover/README.md

 # mysqldump-secure-recover
-Small script to assist with the decryption and decompression of files created with mysqldump-secure.
+Small shell script to assist with the decryption and decompression of files created with mysqldump-secure.

+## Requirements
+Should be pretty portable for other systems that can run `sh` shell scripts. `openssl` is required if decryption is required.

 ## Usage